-- Leaders demonstrate that they are aware of the range of access issues that exist and where they can find additional information. - Leaders demonstrate an appreciation of the environment they paddle and an awareness of how to protect it. - Leaders should promote a positive image for paddlesport with other water users and local residents.
+- Leaders can demonstrate that they are aware of the rules and guidance that exist at artificial white water venues and where they can find additional information. - Leaders demonstrate an appreciation of the venue they paddle and an awareness of how to protect it. - Leaders should promote a positive image for paddlesport with other water users and local residents.